jmetzger/2019pas/README.md

 ```
 for i in 3306 4567 4568 4444; do iptables -A INPUT -p tcp --destination-port $i -j DROP; iptables -A OUTPUT -p tcp --destination-port $i -j DROP; done
 ```

+## Show row-based data in real from binlog
+## if e.g. your executed an insert or update
+mysqlbinlog -vv noerd2-bin.000002